One of the events that might affect brands and their Facebook Ad strategy is Apple’s iOS 14 update, so we’re here to give you the lo-down.

 What we love about being in the marketing industry is that no one is more agile than us.
 We find new, better ways and adapt.

-Businesses had to be flexible in 2020 to deal with the COVID-19 pandemic.
+Businesses had to be flexible to deal with the COVID-19 pandemic.

 Digital is always shifting, and changes like this keep us on our toes and allow for creative solutions.
 Got a challenge for us?
 We say, bring it on because we’ll always end up on top.